just-nibble/just-nibble/README.md

 *Disclaimer: The robot army is for educational purposes only... probably.*

-*If you're reading this, Prime — yes, I fanboyed in your DMs two years ago.
+*If you're reading this, Prime — yes, I fanboyed in your DMs three years ago.
 No, I don't regret it.
 Yes, the plugin is real.*

 </div>